 Fulfilling Hugo Burge’s dream of building a ‘home for makers and creators’, the Foundation provides a number of creative spaces across various sites in the Scottish Borders.

-The centre of our main campus is a historic courtyard on the Marchmont Estate, around which most of our Creative Spaces are situated.
+The centre of our main campus is an historic courtyard, around which most of our Creative Spaces are situated.
 This is also the location of our beautifully furnished, art-filled Common Room, open to all members of the Hugo Burge Foundation community for coffee and conversation.
-These spaces are regularly used for private and public events.
+These spaces are regularly used by community groups for creative meet ups.
+We also use this space for many of our events and workshops.
+See our Events page for details.

 On the southern side of the courtyard is a striking building, designed by Robert Lorimer in 1917, which originally served as Marchmont House's garage.
 It currently houses the Marchmont Workshop, led by craftsmen Richard Platt and Sam Cooper.
 They make traditional furniture inspired by Arts & Crafts luminaries such as Ernest Gimson and Phillip Clissett.
 Everything here is made by hand, using techniques, tools and patterns passed through six generations of chair-makers since 1890.

-In 2023 we opened a state-of-the-art silversmithing workshop on our Marchmont campus supported by a generous donation of tools, machinery and books by the late Master silversmith Graham Stewart.
-The workshop supports three early career silversmiths to launch their businesses over a two-year tenancy, with guidance from an experienced mentor.
-The workshop also provides shorter residencies for British and international silversmiths to develop new work and participate in cultural exchange.
+In 2023 we opened a state-of-the-art silversmithing workshop on the HBF campus supported by a generous donation of tools, machinery and books by the late Master silversmith Graham Stewart.
+The workshop is managed by Senior Silversmith Katie Watson and supports three early career silversmiths over a 12 month tenancy as part of our Springboard programme.
+Applications for the Springboard tenancies are by open call and are available to silversmiths with at least three years post graduate experience.
+The workshop also provides shorter fully funded residencies for British and international silversmiths to develop new work and participate in cultural exchange.

-Based in a former garage in the small town of Greenlaw, a few miles from Marchmont, Redbraes is a production pottery studio and creative clay space.
-It is run by Nicholas Stenhouse, from Manchester, and Heather Wilson, from Stow.
-Both are 2020 ceramics graduates from Cardiff School of Art and Design.
-Nick and Heather make a wide range of ceramic items and offer ceramic workshops and courses throughout the year.
+Based in a former garage in the small town of Greenlaw, a few miles from the HBF campus, Redbraes is a production pottery studio and creative clay space.
+It offers ceramic workshops and courses throughout the year.

 Formerly the print studio of the celebrated artist, musician and broadcaster Rory McEwen, who was born and brought up on the Marchmont Estate, and worked here from 1970 to 1975.
 This charming, self-contained cottage consists of a large open-plan studio with kitchen and dining area, a sitting room, double bedroom and small bathroom.
 Set in the quaint hamlet of Fogo, just three miles from our main campus, this space is a perfect retreat for artists, writers and musicians seeking creative inspiration.